pkuqiwang/create-ldap-KDC-server/README.md

 Create users and groups for testing
 ```
 ldapadd -x -D cn=admin,dc=field,dc=hortonworks,dc=com -W -f domainanduser.ldif
+Enter LDAP Password:--this is the password entered earlier for slappasswd
 ```

 Next we will enable ldaps://